Sick of Wasting Time on Emails? Try this

 6. Turn off automatic notifications

 Imagine the postman walking into your office, interrupting you, every single time you received a letter in the mail.
-There you are in an important meeting and he pops in to give you an update about your child’s school fees or a LinkedIn notification.
+There you are in an important meeting and he pops in to give you an update on your child’s school fees or a LinkedIn notification.

 Or you are on a sales call, just about to close a deal and in comes Postman Pat demanding your attention.